Presentation of Religions Emblems and Awards

 When presenting the square knot it is important to avoid any hint to any Scout that would cause him to question his own faith or make him feel that he has to be in another faith to get recognition.
 Often this result is not intended at all.
 In the excitement of the situation, there is a temptation to create props for the ceremony such as a giant-sized replica of the religious emblem to highlight the award or to use language the focuses on the specific emblem presented.
 Such a situation might discourage a boy from participating in Scouting altogether if he feels that he has to choose between his beliefs and being in the unit.
 It is always much better to use a neutral presentation that encourages all of the Scouts in the unit to participate in a religious growth program, regardless of their faith(s).

 Sample Religious Award Presentation Ceremony For Packs

-Ladies, Gentlemen, Scout Leaders and Scouts, we have just concluded our Pack's awards ceremony where we have honored those Scouts who have demonstrated achievement by earning Scouting awards.
-Tonight, we also want to recognize a Scout who has demonstrated his commitment to the Cub Scout Promise and have a very special presentation to make.
+Ladies, Gentlemen, Scout Leaders, and Scouts, we have just concluded our Pack's awards ceremony where we have honored those Scouts who have demonstrated achievement by earning Scouting awards.
+Tonight, we also want to recognize a Scout who has demonstrated his commitment to the Cub Scout Promise and has a very special presentation to make.

 Dim lights and light a candle in front of a large replica of the religious emblem square knot (can be made with purple felt and rope painted silver).